-- ✓ The student will develop an ability to read, write, and analyze the time and space complexity of any algorithms. - ✓ Able to describe the properties, behavior, and implementation of basic data structures like Stacks, Queues, Linked List, Trees, and Graphs. - ✓ Able to convert pseudocode to its appropriate C code implementation. - ✓ Able to compare different searching and sorting techniques in terms of their memory usage and time consumption. - ✓ Able to design and implement different hash functions, analyze the collision effect, and hash table implementations.
+CO1: Develop an ability to read, write, and analyze the time and space complexity of any algorithm.

+CO2: Describe the properties, behavior, and implementation of basic data structures like Stacks, Queues, LinkedList, Trees, and Graphs and its appropriate C code implementation.

+CO3: Compare different searching and sorting techniques in terms of their memory usage and time consumption.

+CO4: Design and implement different hash functions, analyze the collision effect, and hash table implementations.